irmen/prog8/docs/source/programming.rst

 ``\\``, ``\"``, ``\n``, ``\r``.
 For a detailed description of all of them and what they mean, read the syntax reference on strings.

-Using the ``in`` operator you can easily check if a characater is present in a string,
+Using the ``in`` operator you can easily check if a character is present in a string,
 example: ``if '@' in email_address {....}`` (however this gives no clue about the location in the string where the character is present, if you need that, use the ``string.find()`` library function instead)